Nitczi/picoCTF_asm1_writeup/README.md

 # Write Up - asm1

 This is my first time writing a write-up on github.
-This challenge envolves assembly code, in the hints of it there's a site where you can access and learn some things about assembly (I needed to view more about the language to "understand" more).
+This challenge envolves assembly code.
+In the hints of it, there's a site where you can access and learn some things about assembly (I needed to view more about the language to "understand" more).

 ## Score
 **Points: 200**